cloud-gov/cg-dashboard/CONTRIBUTING.md

 Before contributing, we encourage you to read our CONTRIBUTING policy (you are here), our LICENSE, and our README, all of which should be in this repository.
 If you have any questions, or want to read more about our underlying policies, you can consult the 18F Open Source Policy GitHub repository at https://github.com/18f/open-source-policy, or just shoot us an email/official government letterhead note to [18f@gsa.gov](mailto:18f@gsa.gov).

 ## High-level roadmap
 The cloud.gov deck is currently being refactored to port the codebase from angular to unit-tested react.
 In doing so, it will take UI/UX cues from the  [community web ui](https://github.com/icclab/cf-webui), and merge that design with the visual [cloudgov-style](https://github.com/18F/cg-style) to create a unified cloud.gov experience.
-This refactor work is accumulated into the `staging-alpha` branch which will eventually be merged with `master` when it's feature complete and bug free.
-This means all work should be merged into the `staging-alpha` branch, unless working with the deprecated angular codebase.

 The work on cloud.gov front end fits into a higher level roadmap for all of cloud.gov.
 For now, this is in [another tool](https://18f.aha.io/products/CGP/bookmarks/project_timelines/new) only accessible by 18F personnel.
 Soon we will publish the information.